Home » Resources » Social Media: 6 Things Students Expect To See on Your Accounts, Revealed!

 Even More Social Media and Marketing Insights… Free Events Coming Soon!

 The social media insights we’ve shared here are just the very tip of the iceberg when it comes to leveraging our latest Media Prefs data.
-Check out some great events happening this month to help you take your marketing to the next level!
+Our next great webinar spilling all the latest data is just around the corner — Sign up for our newsletter and be the first to know!

 As this Facebook post says, Media Prefs is free this year and can help your college surmount enrollment challenges.